Professor J.B.M. Kassarjian

 Prior to joining IMD and Babson, Professor Kassarjian was on the faculty of the Harvard Business School, where he taught in the Organizational Behavior area, and he was involved in establishing Harvard-related graduate institutes in Iran and the Philippines.
 He has been engaged in the design and teaching of executive programs at Harvard, IMD, and Babson, as well as private programs in the Americas, Asia, the Middle East, and Europe.
 Professor Kassarjian has served as consultant to private and public organizations in the Americas, Asia, Europe, and the Middle East, in such areas as leading change, strategic restructuring, and senior management team building.

 Professor Kassarjian's career reflects an abiding interest in management education at the senior level in diverse cultural settings.
 His areas of expertise are: Global Competitive Dynamics, Leading Change - Strategic and Organizational, and Senior Management Team Building.
-Professor Kassarjian's career reflects an abiding interest in management education at the executive level in diverse cultural settings.

 J. B. M. Kassarjian obtained his MBA and DBA at Harvard University, where he also served as Research Associate during his doctoral studies.
 Prior to attending graduate school, he obtained a BS in Mechanical Engineering from Northeastern University.